Julianne Moore: Return to television and comedic films (2010–2013)

-Moore returned to television for the first time in 18 years when she played a guest role in the fourth season of 30 Rock.
-She appeared in five episodes of the Emmy-winning comedy, playing Nancy Donovan, a love interest to Alec Baldwin's character Jack Donaghy.
-She later appeared in the series finale in January 2013.
+Moore was on television for the first time in 18 years when she played a guest role in the fourth season of 30 Rock.
+She was in five episodes of the Emmy-winning comedy playing Nancy Donovan, a love interest to Alec Baldwin's character Jack Donaghy.
+She appeared in the series finale in January 2013.
 She also returned to As the World Turns as Frannie Hughes, making a brief cameo appearance in a scene with her character's family near the end of the show's run in 2010.

-Her first big-screen appearance of the new decade was Shelter (2010), a film described as "heinous" by Tim Robey of The Daily Telegraph.
-The psychological thriller received negative reviews and did not have a U.S. release until 2013 (retitled 6 Souls).
-Moore next starred with Annette Bening in the independent film The Kids Are All Right (2010), a comedy-drama about a lesbian couple whose teenage children locate their sperm donor.
+Her first big-screen appearance of the new decade was Shelter (2010), a film labeled as "heinous" by Tim Robey of The Daily Telegraph.
+The psychological thriller received negative reviews and did not have a U.S. release until 2013 (when it was retitled 6 Souls).
+Moore starred with Annette Bening in the independent film The Kids Are All Right (2010), a comedy-drama about a lesbian couple whose teenage children find their sperm donor.
 The role of Jules Allgood was written for her by writer-director Lisa Cholodenko, who felt that Moore was the right age, adept at both drama and comedy, and confident with the film's sexual content.
 The actress was drawn to the film's "universal" depiction of married life, and committed to the project in 2005.
 The Kids Are All Right was widely acclaimed, eventually garnering an Oscar nomination for Best Picture.
-The critic Betsy Sharkey praised Moore's performance of Jules, who she called an "existential bundle of unrealized need and midlife uncertainty", writing, "There are countless moments when the actress strips bare before the camera – sometimes literally, sometimes emotionally ... and Moore plays every note perfectly."
+Betsy Sharkey, a critic, liked Moore's performance of Jules calling it an "existential bundle of unrealized need and midlife uncertainty."
+She wrote, "There are countless moments when the actress strips bare before the camera–sometimes literally, sometimes emotionally... and Moore plays every note perfectly."
 The Kids Are All Right earned Moore a sixth Golden Globe Award nomination and a second BAFTA nomination for Best Actress.